e-mission/e-mission-server/CFC_WebApp/main/mode/exploratory_scripts/README.md

 classification of trajectories based on whether they need smoothing or not, generate various potential features that will let us quickly identify "bad" trajectories and build a trajectory error model.

+3. `plot_error_types.py`: Generates the number of errors from each category, and some stats about the run length of the removed points.